 There are some basic airsoft rules that you must follow in the games.
 You should be accustomed to these rules beforehand.
-Wherever you play, the basic airsoft rules remains almost the same.
+Wherever you play, the basic airsoft rules remain almost the same.
 Therefore, in this article, I am going to talk about the 20 Airsoft Rules that you should know before you start playing.

-1) Airsoft Protection Rules:
+1) Airsoft Protection Rules

-a) Eye Protection:
+a) Eye Protection

 Whatever you do, don’t start playing airsoft without any kind of eye protection.
 Unless you don’t want to get blind or seriously nasty wound in your eyes.
 You might not like to wear glasses, but playing airsoft without any kind of eye protection is the biggest mistake you can make while playing airsoft.
 Trust me.

 And when I am saying Eye Protection, don’t wear normal glasses.
 Wear goggles, your normal glasses will get shattered by bb bullets.
 Don’t remove your eye protection until the game is over unless you are in the safe zone.
 Even you are a visitor not a player, you must wear a goggle or any kind of eye protection.

 What is safe zone?
 We will discuss about it down there.